 If you’re considering using the Chapter 7 or Chapter 13 homestead exemptions in The Woodlands, TX, consult with an attorney.
 Your individual circumstances may make it more prudent to file for one type of bankruptcy over another, and the best way to examine your options is to talk to an expert.

 Ultimately, you should walk into a bankruptcy proceeding knowing there’s a fair to strong chance that you could lose your home—but when you have skilled legal advice, it’s easier to determine what the best course of action might be.
 Remember that the goal of bankruptcy is not just to free you from oppressive debt, but to compensate your creditors as much as possible.
 Sometimes that does mean selling your home.

-For more information on the homestead exemption in The Woodlands, TX, contact James R. Jones, Attorney at Law.
+For more information on the homestead exemption in The Woodlands, TX, contact us at James R. Jones, Attorney at Law.
 We’ve been handling bankruptcy cases in Texas for over 25 years, and look forward to discussing the particulars of your situation.

 Categorised in: Bankruptcy